tttmmmyyyy/fixlang/Document.md

 - `break : b -> LoopResult s b`: converts an value of type `b` into a `LoopResult` value.
 - `is_continue : LoopResult s b -> Bool`: checks if the `LoopResult` value was created by `continue`.
 - `is_break : LoopResult s b -> Bool`: checks if the `LoopResult` value was created by `break`.
 - `as_continue : LoopResult s b -> s`: extracts a value of type `s` from a `LoopResult` value if it is created by `continue`.
-If not, this function panics (i.e., prints an error message and stops the execution of the program).
+If not, this function aborts (i.e., prints an error message and stops the execution of the program).
 - `as_break : LoopResult s b -> s`: extracts a value of type `b` from a `LoopResult` value if it is created by `break`.
-If not, this function panics (i.e., prints an error message and stops the execution of the program).
+If not, this function aborts (i.e., prints an error message and stops the execution of the program).

 Another example of union is `Option` which is used to represent a value "which may not contain a value".
 It can be defined as follows: